-Michael Fadugbagbe (faa·du·baag·beɪ) is a Yoruba-Nigerian imagemaker,
+Michael Fadugbagbe (faa·du·baag·beɪ) is a Yoruba-Nigerian decolonial imagemaker,

-director, & archivist based in New York.
+film director, & archivist based in New York.

 He works in photography, video art, & installation.